padieul/pubmed_qa/readme.md

 ### Paul Dietze
+0. Initial python script for accessing Pubmed data using different APIs.
 1. Setting up the initial architecture configuration with 4 containers for frontend, FastApi-based middleware, Elasticsearch and Kibana.
 Later changed by Abdulghani to [`OpenSearch`](https://opensearch.org/) resulting in `docker-compose.yml`.
 2. Experimenting with multiple language models like [`Llama 2`](https://huggingface.co/meta-llama) and [`Falcon-7B-Instruct`](https://huggingface.co/tiiuae/falcon-7b-instruct).
 Also trying to run models locally in a container but then settling for using externally hosted service.
 3. Creating initial FastApi endpoints in `app/frontend/middleware/main.py` to communicate with the first iteration of the NodeJS-based frontend implemented by Sushmitha.